code-and-co/codeandcodotcom/_posts/2018-05-11-junior-software-engineer.markdown

 layout: post
 permalink: /careers/:title/

-title: 'Senior Software Engineer'
+title: 'Junior Software Engineer'
-subtitle: 'We are looking for Senior Software Engineers to join our engineering team.
+subtitle: 'We are looking for Junior Software Engineers to join our engineering team.
 Build intuitive, beautiful experiences and become an expert problem solver with us.'
 apply_callout: 'If you think you are a good fit for code & co., please reach out with your LinkedIn profile, a cover letter, and link to your portfolio.
 We look forward to hearing from you!'
 ---